Our Governance Board

 Stephen Fuller is Senior Vice President of Human Resources at The GEO Group Inc. and oversees all HR functions and activities for the $1.7 billion company with a growing workforce of 20,000+ professionals.
 The GEO Group is the world’s leading provider of diversified correctional, detention, community reentry, and electronic monitoring services to government agencies worldwide with operations in the United States, Australia, South Africa, and the United Kingdom.

-Brian has over 25 years of experience as a tax professional.
+Brian, a Partner and Southeast Market Tax Leader with PwC, has over 25 years of experience as a tax professional.
 He has and continues to serve a wide variety of public and privately held clients in the manufacturing, retail, and distribution sectors.
 Brian’s client base is comprised of both public and private companies.
 Brian focuses in the federal tax area, serving clients’ needs for tax compliance and consulting, income tax accounting, acquisitions and divestitures, accounting methods, and IRS examinations.
 Brian is also responsible for coordinating the work of our specialty tax practices for his clients, such as international tax services, state and local tax, and transfer pricing.

 Brian graduated from Wayne State University (Detroit, Michigan) with a BA in Accounting.
 Prior to relocating to Tampa, Brian practiced in Detroit and Milwaukee.
 He has active CPA licenses in Michigan, Wisconsin and Florida.
 He is a member of the AICPA, FICPA, WICPA, and MACPA and is a former board member of the WICPA Educational Foundation.